KarynaTaranova/sast/README.md

   protocol: $protocol         # http or https
   project_name: $project_name # the name of the project used in reports
   environment: $environment   # literal name of environment (e.g. prod/stage/etc.)
+  langugage: ruby             # the language of application to be scanned

   # Reporting configuration section (all report types are optional)
   html_report: true           # do you need an html report (true/false)